 Promoting Better Sleep

 While I cannot make any formal recommendations to you about whether or not to give your child melatonin, I can suggest some solutions to help with sleep outside of melatonin supplements.

-- Help your child avoid blue light LED sources like smartphones, tablets, and TVs near bedtime as this type of light suppresses endogenous melatonin.
+Common wisdom says to help your child avoid blue light LED sources like smartphones, tablets, and TVs near bedtime as this type of light may suppress endogenous melatonin.
 (Source) However, there is also evidence that such recommendations may be misguided.
 (Source) Use your best judgment as you watch how nighttime blue light stimulation impacts your child.

 The Bottom Line

 Do melatonin supplements help your child?
 Unless you’re using pharmaceutical grade supplements under the strict care of a physician, my best answer is maybe.
 But it’s hard to know what your child really needs in the way of a dose without extensive blood work .
 The placebo effect is also in play to an extent.
 If you and your child believe the supplement works, it’ll probably work even better than the actual physiological impact, if there is one to begin with.

 Will melatonin supplements seriously harm your child?
 Probably not, but there’s no guarantee and there are other effective options that don’t involve using unregulated supplements with potentially harmful impurities.

 If you discover any errors in my work, please contact me at peacefulmom(at)peaceigive.com.